rtdeb/GeoPick/README.md

 <hr>

 ### HOW TO INSTALL
-_NOTE: The Dockerfile is used to configure and run the API in GeoPick's public host.
+_NOTE: The 'Dockerfile' file is used to configure and run the API in GeoPick's public host.
 It is not needed for deploying your own instance._

 To download, install, and run the application, please follow these steps: